timstr/taipan-webapp/README.md

   You can create this file and choose a new password easily by running `$ node hashpassword.js` which is found in the `dist/util` path after building.

-The files these environment variables point to (with the exception of `PUBLIC_ROOT`) should all be considered secret and carefully guarded.
-If HTTPS proves to be too complicated, you can simply modify the source code to use a single HTTP server instead.
+The files that these environment variables point to (with the exception of `PUBLIC_ROOT`) should all be considered secret and carefully guarded.
+If HTTPS proves to be too complicated (e.g. during development), you can simply run the app with the `--insecure` option to use HTTP only.

 Finally, once the environment variables above are set, run `$ node main.js` (or `$ node main.js --insecure` to use http instead of https, which is simpler for development but less safe), where `main.js` is taken from `dist/server/` after building.
 This will run an http server that can be visited at `http://localhost` if running on your local machine, or `http://yourdomainname.com` if running on a machine pointed to by a domain name that you own.